bfrieda/bfrieda.github.io/resume.md

 - Worked with three separate testing environments, DEV, UAT, and PROD in a team development environment using TFS
 - Used IssueTracker and Change Request to communicate, identify, and solve issues and requests

+**Teaching Assistant**, Able Math School
+September 2019-Present
+- Assisting teachers by answering students, reviewing materials, and ensuring classroom order
+- Identifying students that require extra assistance and aiding them one-on-one
+- Managing student homework, marking assignments and calculating final grades
+- Communicating with parents and students to address concerns and alleviate academic pressure

+### Personal Projects
+**E-Commerce Website**, rowan-hedy.com
+January 2021
+- Used WordPress and WooCommerce to build an e-commerce website that allows users to buy and sell second-hand scientific instruments and equipment
+- Applied usability and design principles to help users navigate the website and discover features easily
+- Researched and applied SEO principles to improve the discoverability of the website on search engines
+- Created written documentation for Rowan & Hedy employees on creating and editing pages

+### Volunteer Experience
+**Co-chair**, Youth United Grants Committee
+September 2018 – Present
+- Reviewing grant applications and recommending youth leadership projects to receive funding
+- Creating meeting agendas and providing updates to the Youth United Manager
+- Started and helped guide a Chapters pilot project that partnered with over 10 high schools to start youth-led leadership projects
+- Assisted in planning the schedule, location, guest speakers, and activities of Leadership Days with more than 200 youth attendees